startupengine/startupengine/README.md

 * [ ] All without leaving the site

 ##### Make informed decisions with analytics
+* [ ] Get daily notifications about how your business is performing, including:
 * [x] Visitors, page views, and clicks
 * [ ] Top performing pages, topics, and keywords
 * [ ] Top selling products, services, & subscriptions